isharacomix/8bitmooc/README.md

 concrete.
 You have exactly $10000 bytes to fit your program, sprites, and memory, and the instruction set is very small.
 You have to be able to reuse your code, or you'll run out of space.
 If you can make your program really small, get it.
-If you can actually make a game, you //really// get it.
+If you can actually make a game, you *really* get it.

 Assembly programming is like a puzzle, since all of the pieces are laid out in a palette in front of you in your spec sheet.
 Subroutines aren't magic